anupkalburgi/olgish/docs/Week_1.md

 Generally these topics are converted in programming language courses, it is its own field of study.
 Though we don't have to understand the depth of the matter, it is essential we understand what these topics are and how we can use them, and what kind of problems we can solve using them

- - Polymorphism
+ - Polymorphism #important #understand
+	 - Good example of it is here https://kentdlee.github.io/CS2Plus/build/html/chap1/chap1.html#the-dog-class
 	 - Example in code how how we are using .draw method.
 In this case the draw method is considered polymorphic, as it can change behavior depending upon who calls it
+	 - method overloading is type of polymorphism
- - Inheritance
+ - Inheritance #important #understand
-	 - generally, we have a hirararcy to it.
+	 - generally, we have a hierarchy to it.
 But we will come back to it as we progress
- - Iterator
+ - Iterator #important #understand
+	 - Example of what makes a object iterator  - https://kentdlee.github.io/CS2Plus/build/html/chap1/chap1.html#the-variable-length-records-draw-program.
+PyList class has a method called `__iter__` (:106)
 	 - it is a general concept found in a many languages
 	 - it gives a common way of accessing a list like structure.
 Here the list is referred to as a container.
 	 - An iterator is an object that has methods that allow you to process a collection of items one at a time.